-- Displays should be colourful, informative, and interactive and topic displays changed in line with the curriculum framework. - Some displays can be instructional to support pupils' learning, - All classes should have the School Vision, Growth Mindset Toolkit, Golden Rules and a visual timetable clearly displayed. - Each teaching area should have its 'emergency cards' (first aid, additional adult required, specific child alert) displayed below the light switch. - Pupils work should be displayed effectively to celebrate children's current learning in the classroom and a statement showing context in which work was done.
+- Displays should be colourful, informative, and interactive and topic displays changed in line with the curriculum framework. - Some displays can be instructional to support pupils' learning, - All classes should have the School Vision, Growth Mindset Toolkit, Golden Rules and a visual timetable clearly displayed. - Each KB4] teaching area should have its emergency card, 'Ask for help' displayed below the light switch. - Pupils work should be displayed effectively to celebrate children's current learning in the classroom and a statement showing context in which work was done.